-The lower price means that you will sacrifice some aspect that can be found in premium golf balls, but while you are sharpening your skills and lowering your scores the lower price will enable you to stock up more frequently when losing balls in hazards.
+The lower price means that you will sacrifice some aspects that can be found in premium golf balls, but while you are sharpening your skills and lowering your scores, the lower price will enable you to stock up more frequently when losing balls in hazards.

 Srixon’s Soft Feel is the better golf ball of the two around the green due to its higher spin rate.

 The overall winner may depend on your swing speed and swing characteristics, and level of play.